 If you haven’t prepared yourself for a recession, you will struggle.
 A lot of people get into debt when they can’t for their basic needs, and if a downturn happens as a result of natural bubbler inflation, like in our case now, the Fed will raise rates to slow down the bubble, which means the debt is going to be expensive.

 Just look at the height of the housing bubble in 2007 when the Fed raised interest rates to 5.25%.
 In 2000, during the.com bubble, the Fed raised the rates to 6.5%.
-Imagine what the rates do to consumers that are already struggling to get by.
+Imagine what the rates do to consumers struggling to get by.
 That’s why recessions make the rich richer and the poor because poor people often struggle to put food on the table.
 The rich, however, can use their excess cash to take an opportunity when the time is right.

 We are living in probably one of the greatest times in history.

-The opportunity that is at our feet right now is absolutely insane.
+The opportunity that is at our feet right now is insane.
 And if you take advantage of opportunities that come to you, you’ll be able to grow your wealth substantially.

 Why Are Recessions Good?